Patrick Michel

-Patrick Michel (born 25 February 1970 in Saint-Tropez, France) is a French planetary scientist, Senior Researcher at CNRS (Centre National de la Recherche Scientifique), leader of the team TOP (Theories and Observations in Planetology) of the Lagrange Laboratory at the Côte d'Azur Observatory in Nice (France).
+Patrick Michel (born 25 February 1970 in Saint-Tropez, France) is a French planetary scientist, Senior Researcher at CNRS (Centre National de la Recherche Scientifique), member of the TOP team (for Theories and Observations in Planetology) within the Lagrange laboratory, itself under the supervision of Université Côte d'Azur, Côte d'Azur Observatory and CNRS, in Nice (France).
+He is also a Global Fellow of the University of Tokyo.

 Studies

 Michel began his advanced education with a degree in Aeronautical Engineering and Space Techniques in 1993 where after he moved to the study of asteroids.
 He received his PhD in 1997 for a thesis titled "Dynamical evolution of Near-Earth Asteroids".

 Academic topics

 He is specialist of the physical properties and the collisional and dynamical evolution of asteroids.
 His researches focus on the collisional processes between asteroids, the origin of near-Earth objects, binary asteroids, their physical properties, their response to various processes (impacts, tidal encounters, shaking) as a function of their internal and surface properties, and the risks of impacts with the Earth.
-His results have been the subject of more than 200 publications in refereed international journals, and have been featured on the covers of both Science and Nature.